robertwayne/template-rocket-svelte-spa/README.md

 - Built-in fairings for CORS (Cross-Origin Resource Sharing) and CSP (Content Security Policy).
 - Built-in fairing for caching static files; caches JS, CSS, WEBP (images), and WOFF2 (fonts) files by default.
-- **Includes a PostgreSQL fairing, which is disabled by default.**.
-Add this fairing in `main.rs` if you wish to use it.
+- **Includes a PostgreSQL fairing, which is disabled by default.** Add this fairing in `main.rs` if you wish to use it.

 ## Client Notes